YottaDB/YDBDoc/ProgrammersGuide/langext.rst

 ZWRITE/ZSHOW "V" Format
 +++++++++++++++++++++++

-ZWRITE as applied to local variables and ZSHOW "V" are conceptually similar, with two differences:
+ZWRITE as applied to local variables and ZSHOW "V" are conceptually similar, with three differences:

 * ZWRITE allows the use of patterns to specify the variables and subscripts to display, whereas ZSHOW "V" applies to all local variables.
 * ZSHOW "V" optionally allows the output to be directed to a global or local variable, whereas ZWRITE always directs its output to the current output device.
+* ZSHOW "V" optionally allows a stack level to be specified, whereas ZWRITE always shows the local variables in scope at the current $STACK.

 For more information on the ZWRITE/ZSHOW "V" format for alias variables, refer to :ref:`zwrite-format-alias-vars`.